vweevers/common-changelog/README.md

 - Changelogs are for humans.
 - Communicate the impact of changes.
 - Sort content by importance.
-- Skip content that isn't.
+- Skip content that isn't important.
 - Link each change to further information.

 ### 1.3.
 Prerequisites